XiaoXiao-Woo/SelfAI/README.md

 ## 🌟 Features
 * 👨‍🔬👩‍🔬 User Agent: A specialized LLM module that interprets natural language instructions to generate optimized experimental configurations.
 It maintains continuous dialogue with researchers through an interactive interface, enabling real-time refinement of experimental parameters based on user feedback and domain-specific requirements.

-* 👨‍💻👨‍💻👨‍💻: Engineering Agent: An automated training orchestrator that executes model training with hyper-parameters optimized by Thought Agent.
+* 👨‍💻👨‍💻👨‍💻: Engineering Agent: An automated training orchestrator that executes model training with hyper-parameters optimized by Cognitive Agent.
 It incorporates advanced experimental management capabilities, including dynamic resource allocation and parallelization support, while maintaining comprehensive experiment tracking and reproducibility.

 * 🤯 Cognitive Agent: The system's cognitive module that performs meta-reasoning across experiments.
 Key capabilities include: